Notanoru/Save-Restricted-Content-Bot-Repo/README.md

 Contact: [Telegram](https://t.me/Vastavikrahul)

-## A stable telegram bot to get restricted messages with custom thumbnail support , made by [TEAM SPY](https://t.me/dev) This bot can run in channels directly (in this case custom thumbnail not supported)
+## A stable telegram bot to get restricted messages with custom thumbnail support , made by [Vastavik Bot](https://t.me/Vastavik_bott) This bot can run in channels directly (in this case custom thumbnail not supported)

 - works for both public and private chats
 - Custom thumbnail support for Pvt medias